CharaChorder/docs/docs/Device Manager.rst

 -----------
 In the :ref:`device menu<Device Manager:Device Menu>`, you'll find the boot menu button.
 When you click on that, it'll bring up the option to put your device into bootloader.

-In bootloader mode, your :doc:`CCOS<CharaChorder Operating System (CCOS)>` device will disconnect from the Device Manager and a new drive will appear in your File Explorer (Finder, in Mac OS).
+In bootloader mode, your :doc:`CCOS<CCOS>` device will disconnect from the Device Manager and a new drive will appear in your File Explorer (Finder, in Mac OS).
 This drive contains your CharaChorder's CCOS information.

 Updating Your Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~